nnadagouda/Chinese-Word-Detection/README.md

 cates.json
 This file contains information about the frequency of occurrence of each of the character categories.

-detections.jsonl
+sample_detections.jsonl
-This file contains the region proposals and detections along with the image ID.
+This file contains the region proposals and detections along with the image ID for a few sample images.